-International travel
+Booking travel

-For international work trips, team members are responsible for arranging and paying for their own transportation to and from the host country.
-Your team leader, at his/her discretion, may propose flying as a group from the departure airport of your home country, however each team member is responsible for paying his/her own fare.
+Team members are responsible for arranging and paying for their own transportation to and from the host country.
+Your team leader, at his or her discretion, may propose flying as a group from the departure airport of your home country.
+Each team member, however, is responsible for paying his or her own fare.
 Otherwise, team members will meet at the host-country gateway airport and proceed from there as a group.
-Your team leader will advise you regarding his/her travel plans and preference.
+Your team leader will advise you regarding his or her travel plans and preference.
 Please do not purchase airfare or make other travel arrangements before consulting with your GV team leader.

 Once you have received information about how to arrange your arrival, finalize your reservations and travel itinerary as soon as practical and forward a copy to your team leader.
-S/he will retain it and forward copies to the HFHI EMEA Volunteer Programs Specialist and the Host-country contact.
-If your itinerary changes be sure to notify your team leader.
+He or she will retain it and forward copies to the GV coordinator and the host-country contact.
+Notify your team leader if your itinerary changes.